-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Financial Statements for the financial year ended March 31, 2025.
-These matters were addressed in the context of our audit of the Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements for the financial year ended March 31, 2025.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matter described below to be the key audit matter to be communicated in our report.
+For the matter below, our description of how our audit addressed the matter is provided in that context.

-Sr. No. Key Audit Matter Auditors Response 1 Audit of testing of Impairment in the Property, Plant and Equipment has been identified as a Key Audit Matter considering the materiality involved.
-The audit procedures that were performed were as under: We have reviewed the adequacy of the internal controls and procedures adopted by the company for testing of impairment provisions of Property, Plant and Equipment. • We have reviewed the requirement of the impairment provisions estimated by the company for its Property, Plant and Equipment based on the net worth, operating/ cash profits and the net present value of cash flows on the basis of the projected financial statements approved by the Board of Directors, reports from Chartered Engineers on Valuation of Windmills and Share Valuation Reports from Independent External Valuers.
+Sr. No Key Audit Matter Auditors Response 1 Audit of testing of Impairment in the Property, Plant and Equipment has been identified as a Key Audit Matter considering the materiality involved.
+We have reviewed the adequacy of the internal controls and procedures adopted by the company for testing of impairment provisions of Property, Plant and Equipment.
+We have reviewed the requirement of the impairment provisions estimated by the company for its Property, Plant and Equipment based on the net worth, operating/ cash profits and the net present value of cash flows on the basis of the projected financial statements approved by the Board of Directors, reports from Chartered Engineers on Valuation of Windmills and Share Valuation Reports from Independent External Valuers.
 We have reviewed the reasonableness of the projected revenues, expenses, remaining useful life of the Windmills and the net present value of the cash flows (NPV) of the company and the discount rate involved.
-We have also compared the NPV with the carrying amounts of the assets in order to ascertain the adequacy of the provisions.
-According to the information and explanations given to us by the management of the company, we have also considered the long gestation and the pay-back period involved in the Wind Power Projects, while estimating the amount and the timing of the provisions for Property, Plant & Equipment.
+We have also compared the NPV with the have also compared the NPV with the carrying amounts of the assets in order to ascertain the requirement, if any of the provisions.
+According to the information and explanations given to us by the management of the company, we have also considered the long gestation and the pay-back period involved in the Wind Power Projects, while estimating the amount and the timing of the provisions for Property Plant & Equipment.

 Our procedures did not reveal any material concerns on the provision for impairment and credit losses as considered in the financial statements.

-Information Other than the Standalone Financial Statements and Auditor's Report thereon
+Information Other than the Standalone Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Discussion and Analysis and the report of the Board Directors but does not include the Standalone Financial Statements and our auditor's report thereon.
+The other information comprises the information included in the Management Discussion and Analysis and the report of the Board of Directors but does not include the standalone financial statements and our auditor's report thereon.

-Our opinion on the standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.